cibernox/ember-power-select/README.md

 ember and those in the libraries requires a surprising amount of glue code and is very tricky task.

-Also those libraries tend to be quite complex and bloated with functionality not directly related with the task they have to solve, like internacionalization for example.
+Also those libraries tend to be quite complex and bloated with functionality not directly related with the task they have to solve, like internationalization for example.
 We don't need that code making this libraries weight ~100KB when we already have better and more natural ways to do it already.

 I thought that we deserved a select component for ember projects built with from scratch with ember mind.